Solar Panel Cost

 Manufacturers want to make it easy for homeowners like you to make the switch to renewable energy.
 SunPower periodically offers rebates up to $1,000 to offset your solar panel installation costs.

 Contact Freedom Solar and one of our specialists will help you find manufacturer rebates suitable for your residence.

 Freedom Solar also aims to help customers save money through a variety of promotions throughout the year.
 Promotions vary and have deadlines, but we’ll work with you to find the best options available.

 Saving Money on Utility Bills

-One of the most attractive reasons to go solar is that you can drastically reduce — or even completely eliminate — your monthly electric bill.
-Because you’re harnessing the power of the sun, you’re using an inexhaustible, and free, source of energy instead of paying a utility company for it.
+One of the most popular reasons to go solar is that you can drastically reduce — or even completely eliminate — your monthly utility bill.
+The amount you’ll save depends on how much energy your system produces as well as how much energy you consume.
+But the most significant benefit is the decrease in your monthly utilities since you’re harnessing the power of the sun, a free, inexhaustible energy source.

-You’ll also avoid increasing electricity rates.
-Electricity prices can be unpredictable and often increase over time.
-But because the amount you’ll save with solar power is usually equal to the amount you’ll avoid paying an electricity supplier, you won’t be affected by surging energy prices in the area.
+You’ll also avoid hefty electricity rates that are often unpredictable and increase over time.
+And since the amount you’ll save with solar power is usually equal to the amount you’ll avoid paying an electricity supplier, your finances won’t be affected by surging energy prices in the area.

 Saving Money with Net Metering